 For \emph{trust}, consider the example of Figure~\ref{fig:same-dynamics-different-scale}, which shows two identical urgency processes up to scaling of the urgency levels.
 If a dynamic mechanism distinguishes between these two processes, i.e., grants priorities based on absolute urgency, users will have an incentive to inflate their urgency scale.
 One should thus expect any truthful dynamic mechanism to be \emph{scale-invariant}.

 For \emph{fairness} and \emph{efficiency}, which we discuss jointly under the more general term of \emph{social welfare}, one should be mindful of the relevant information the urgency processes are meant to portray.
 If there is no reason to grant time-persistent priorities to some users over others, the urgency scale should once again play no role.
-If instead the urgency processes are meant to describe dynamics irrespective of scale, there is room to unequivocally promote both fairness and efficiency.
 Figure~\ref{fig:same-scale-different-dynamics} shows an example of two urgency processes with the `same scale', in the sense that they have the same long-run average urgency, but different dynamic natures.
-This could represent two types of users: one that is frequently late and in a hurry (Figure~\ref{fig:same-scale-different-dynamics}-left) and another that is less often late (Figure~\ref{fig:same-scale-different-dynamics}-right).
-It would be both fair and efficient to prioritize a user of the second type over the first in the few times it has high urgency: the second user requests priority less frequently; and in turn, the urgency of the second user relative to other days is higher than the urgency of the first relative to other days.
+Despite having `same scale', it is not straightforward to compare urgency levels of different processes, since these levels are experienced at different frequencies.
+Nonetheless, there is room to unequivocally promote both fairness and efficiency \emph{without} making interpersonal comparisons of urgency.
+For example, it is natural to prioritize urgency $6$ in Figure~\ref{fig:same-scale-different-dynamics}-right over urgency $3$ in Figure~\ref{fig:same-scale-different-dynamics}-left, not because $6>3$ in an absolute sense, but because urgency $6$ occurs less frequently; and in turn, forms a more intense \emph{intrapersonal} deviation relative to other days than urgency $3$ does.

-The above discussion can be summarized in requiring that urgency processes be \emph{interpersonally non-comparable}.
+The above discussion can be summarized in requiring that urgency be \emph{interpersonally non-comparable}.
 Fortunately, there is a social welfare function that elegantly encodes the possible efficiency gains under this assumption, that is, the \emph{Nash welfare function}, given by \begin{mdframed}[backgroundcolor=red!10]